 The Rapid Inquiry Facility (RIF) is an automated tool to allow epidemiologists to rapidly address epidemiological and public health questions using routines collected health and population data.

-The RIF can perform risk analysis around putative hazardous sources, and can be used for disease mapping.
+The RIF can perform risk analysis around putative hazardous sources and can be used for disease mapping.
 It generates indirectly standardised rates and relative risks for any given health outcome, for specified age and year ranges, for any given geographical area.

-The RIF has been developed by…
+The RIF has been developed by the UK Small Area Health Unit at Imperial College London and funded by the US Centers for Disease Control and Prevention (CDC) and the National Institute for Health Research Health Protection Research Unit.

-This manual describes version 4.0 of the RIF (last update XXX).
-Supports browsers… versions…
+This manual describes version 4.0 of the RIF (last update September 2018).
+This version of the RIF supports the following browsers:

+Firefox 62.0 (64 bit) or greater: preferred as it handles the large memory requirements of high resolution administrative geographies (e.g. UK Census Output Area) best;

+Chrome 69.0 (64 bit) or greater;

+Microsoft Edge 42.17134 or greater;

+The RIF will work with Microsoft Internet Explorer (IE) 11.0.9600 or greater.
+Use of IE is not advised as it will run slowly and crash at medium levels of resolution (e.g. US Counties).

 1.2 Principal Features

-The system is designed using 3 tier architecture.
+The system is designed using a three tier architecture.
 The client runs entirely within the user’s browser and does not require installation of any software on the client’s machine.
 All data is stored in a secure database on the server with user access, security and data processing performed by the middleware, also running on the server.
-For more information see….